Kazimierz Bartel: World War II

 One of the editions of "Paris' Historical Notebooks" described the content of the letter sent to the German Ministry of Foreign Affairs.
-It stated that Müller, the Deputy Head of the Security Police and Security Service (Reinhard Heydrich) believed that Bartel negotiated at the beginning of 1941 with the Soviet authorities about the establishment of a new nation that together with the Soviet Union was to declare war on Nazi Germany.
+It stated that Müller, the Deputy Head of the Security Police and Security Service (Reinhard Heydrich) believed that Bartel negotiated in early 1941 with the Soviet authorities about the establishment of a new nation that together with the Soviet Union was to declare war on Nazi Germany.
 Similar information can be found, among others, in a telegram sent by the Polish Chargé d'Affaires in Switzerland to the Ministry of Foreign Affairs in London dating from 26 September 1940: "It's believed that Moscow professor Bartel has intention to create the Red Government of Poland."
 This information, however, was never proved to be true.
-Meanwhile, Maria Bartlowa, the wife of former Prime Minister, stated that her husband was talking only with the Soviets on the release of his new lecture book.
+Meanwhile, Maria Bartlowa, the wife of former prime minister, stated that her husband was talking only with the Soviets on the release of his new lecture book.
 It is also widely believed that Kazimierz Bartel never met Stalin in person.

-The Prime Minister-in-exile stationing in London, General Władysław Sikorski, had plans to cooperate with Kazimierz Bartel and appoint him an ambassador.
-Sikorski recognized him as one of the few people from the former political circles, that would agree to cooperate on the terms and conditions of the British government.
+The Prime Minister-in-exile stationing in London, General Władysław Sikorski, had plans to co-operate with Bartel and appoint him an ambassador.
+Sikorski recognized him as one of the few people from the former political circles who would agree to cooperate on the terms and conditions of the British government.
 On 19 June 1941 Bartel's candidacy was officially reported by Sikorski during a meeting of the Council of Ministers.
-The decision was motivated by the political loyalty of the former Prime Minister, as well as his successful efforts to preserve the Polish character of the Lwów Polytechnic under Soviet occupation.
-Sikorski, however, failed to find Bartel in the USSR and Stanisław Kot was appointed ambassador instead.
+The decision was motivated by the political loyalty of the former prime minister, as well as his successful efforts to preserve the Polish character of the Lwów Polytechnic under Soviet occupation.
+Sikorski, however, failed to find Bartel in the Soviet Union, and Stanisław Kot was appointed ambassador instead.